-MB Hello and thanks for joining us.
+MB Hello and welcome to Short Briefings on Long Term Thinking.
+Thanks for joining us.
 I'm Malcolm Borthwick, editor of Intellectual Capital at Baillie Gifford.

 Throughout history, the world's finest scientific minds have struggled to develop effective vaccines to cure plagues and pandemics, but not this time.
 Without wishing to detract from the terrible suffering and death toll of Covid-19, the virus has highlighted the spectacular advances in scientific discovery.